Iron ore: Sources

-Metallic iron is virtually unknown on the surface of the Earth except as iron-nickel alloys from meteorites and very rare forms of deep mantle xenoliths.
-Some iron meteorites are thought to have originated from accreted bodies 1,000 km in diameter or larger The origin of iron can be ultimately traced to the formation through nuclear fusion in stars, and most of the iron is thought to have originated in dying stars that are large enough to collapse or explode as supernovae.
-Although iron is the fourth-most abundant element in the Earth's crust, composing about 5%, the vast majority is bound in silicate or, more rarely, carbonate minerals (for more information, see iron cycle).
-The thermodynamic barriers to separating pure iron from these minerals are formidable and energy-intensive; therefore, all sources of iron used by human industry exploit comparatively rarer iron oxide minerals, primarily hematite.
+Elemental iron is virtually absent on the Earth's surface except as iron-nickel alloys from meteorites and sporadic forms of deep mantle xenoliths.
+Although iron is the fourth most abundant element in Earth's crust, composing about 5% by weight, the vast majority is bound in silicate or, more rarely, carbonate minerals, and smelting pure iron from these minerals would require a prohibitive amount of energy.
+Therefore, all sources of iron used by human industry exploit comparatively rarer iron oxide minerals, primarily hematite.

-Prior to the industrial revolution, most iron was obtained from widely available goethite or bog ore, for example, during the American Revolution and the Napoleonic Wars.
 Prehistoric societies used laterite as a source of iron ore.
+Before the industrial revolution, most iron was obtained from widely available goethite or bog ore, for example, during the American Revolution and the Napoleonic Wars.
 Historically, much of the iron ore utilized by industrialized societies has been mined from predominantly hematite deposits with grades of around 70% Fe.
 These deposits are commonly referred to as "direct shipping ores" or "natural ores".
-Increasing iron ore demand, coupled with the depletion of high-grade hematite ores in the United States, led after World War II to the development of lower-grade iron ore sources, principally the utilization of magnetite and taconite.
+Increasing iron ore demand, coupled with the depletion of high-grade hematite ores in the United States, led after World War II to the development of lower-grade iron ore sources, principally the use of magnetite and taconite.

 Iron ore mining methods vary by the type of ore being mined.
 There are four main types of iron ore deposits worked currently, depending on the mineralogy and geology of the ore deposits.
-These are magnetite, titanomagnetite, massive hematite and pisolitic ironstone deposits.
+These are magnetite, titanomagnetite, hematite, and pisolitic ironstone deposits.

+The origin of iron can be ultimately traced to its formation through nuclear fusion in stars.
+Most of the iron is thought to have originated in dying stars that are large enough to explode as supernovae.
+The Earth's core is thought to consist mainly of iron, but this is inaccessible from the surface.
+Some iron meteorites are thought to have originated from asteroids 1000 km in diameter or larger.

 Banded iron formations

-Banded iron formations (BIFs) are sedimentary rocks containing more than 15% iron composed predominantly of thinly bedded iron minerals and silica (as quartz).
-Banded iron formations occur exclusively in Precambrian rocks, and are commonly weakly to intensely metamorphosed.
+Banded iron formations (BIFs) are sedimentary rocks containing more than 15% iron composed predominantly of thinly-bedded iron minerals and silica (as quartz).
+Banded iron formations occur exclusively in Precambrian rocks, and are commonly weakly-to-intensely metamorphosed.
 Banded iron formations may contain iron in carbonates (siderite or ankerite) or silicates (minnesotaite, greenalite, or grunerite), but in those mined as iron ores, oxides (magnetite or hematite) are the principal iron mineral.
 Banded iron formations are known as taconite within North America.

 The mining involves moving tremendous amounts of ore and waste.
 The waste comes in two forms: non-ore bedrock in the mine (overburden or interburden locally known as mullock), and unwanted minerals, which are an intrinsic part of the ore rock itself (gangue).
 The mullock is mined and piled in waste dumps, and the gangue is separated during the beneficiation process and is removed as tailings.
 Taconite tailings are mostly the mineral quartz, which is chemically inert.
 This material is stored in large, regulated water settling ponds.